About World Labyrinth Day

 In 2021, TLS and ALN also partnered with Veriditas and Legacy Labyrinth Project to bring together engaging events, labyrinth-based research (the Big Connection), helpful resources, and a vibrant new website dedicated to World Labyrinth Day.

-In 2022, this collaboration continues with pre-World Labyrinth Day events, updated resources, and the second annual Big Connection (2.0) research project.
+In 2022, this collaboration continued with pre-World Labyrinth Day events, updated resources, and the second annual Big Connection (2.0) research project.